haacked/haacked.com/_posts/archived/2004-05-12-timedlock_yet_again_revisited.aspx.markdown

-Since that time, Ian [revisited the TimedLock](http://www.interact-sw.co.uk/iangblog/2004/04/26/yetmoretimedlocking) based on comments he recevied and changed it to be a struct in both Debug and Release versions.
+Since that time, Ian [revisited the TimedLock](http://www.interact-sw.co.uk/iangblog/2004/04/26/yetmoretimedlocking) based on comments he received and changed it to be a struct in both Debug and Release versions.
 He adds a new Sentinel class in the debug version.
 The finalizer in the Sentinal is used to detect whether or not the user of the TimedLock remembered to call Dispose.
 I've incorporated